Bendigo Airport Development

-The Bendigo Airport redevelopment project has delivered improved infrastructure and expanded capacity.
+The Bendigo Airport development has delivered improved infrastructure and expanded capacity.
 It has brought the facility up to the standard of an airport of comparable size and regional importance.

 Stage two of the project directly employed 119 local people through a range of sub-contract roles, including earthmoving equipment, earthworks, fencing, crushed rock and resealing works.